malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ![The intermediate scattering function of the trimer molecule over a range of temperatures at a pressure $P=13.50$.
+The solid line is the mean of all initial configurations, with the opaque surrounding bars describing an estimate of the error.
+For most values the error is not visible in the figure.
+This shows the transition from being identical to the initial state, with a value of 1, to a decorrelation from the initial state, with a value of 0.
+As the temperature drops, the process moves from single step (T=2.5) to two step (T=1.25).
-Note the logarithmic scale on the time axis.
+Note the logarithmic scale of the time axis.
 ](../Projects/Dynamics/figures/scattering_function.svg){width=81% #fig:isf}

 The structural relaxation of the Trimer molecule